How to make free money by team whacking the fix

 "Don't want other numpty's in mkt to know (about information exchanged with the group), but not only that is he gonna protect us like we protect each other," one foreign exchange trader commented to fellow dealers at other banks.

-In anonymised transcripts published alongside record $3.4 billion (2.14 billion pound) regulatory fines on five banks on Wednesday, traders showed a brazen disregard for integrity that has destroyed trust in financial markets, regulators said.
+In anonymised transcripts published alongside record $3.4 billion regulatory fines on five banks on Wednesday, traders showed a brazen disregard for integrity that has destroyed trust in financial markets, regulators said.

 Trading around the daily currency benchmarks known as "fixes", can be highly profitable for banks.
 They can take advantage of differences between rates leading up to the fix and the fix rate itself, which is the rate their clients get for orders thay have placed to buy or sell currencies.